PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Running Prefect Orion

-For this tutorial, you'll use a local Prefect Orion API server.
+For this tutorial, you'll use a local Prefect Orion server.
 Open a separate terminal and start the Prefect Orion server with the `prefect orion start` CLI command:

 <div class='terminal'>
 ```bash